rpetti/resume/resume.md

 : **Perforce:** Expertise with deployment, maintenance and use of Perforce.

-: **Git:** Extensive experience with the use of Git, as well as configuring and operating Git servers, such as Gitolite, Gogs, and GitLab.
+: **Git:** Extensive experience with the use of Git, as well as configuring and operating Git servers, such as Gitolite, Gogs, Gitea, and GitLab.

 : **Subversion:** Experience with the use of SVN, as well as maintenance and administration of httpd-driven  Subversion servers.

-: **Mercurial:** Experience with the use of HG, as well as mainentance and administration of Mercurial servers.
+: **Mercurial:** Experience with the use of HG, as well as maintenance and administration of Mercurial servers.

 Continuous Integration